You are here

 • Where do I file?

 The primary filing location is in Anchorage, Alaska.
-The Court has divisional offices located in Fairbanks, Juneau and Ketchikan.
-In addition, we can accept filings in Nome.
+The Court has divisional offices located in Fairbanks and Juneau.

 • Who do I contact for court calendar or docket information?